jerryshi042003/jerryhshi_blog/hobbies.markdown

 ---

 What I've been reading
--Breast and Eggs by Mieko Kawakami
+- Breast and Eggs by Mieko Kawakami
--Days of Grace by Arthur Ashe
+- Days of Grace by Arthur Ashe

 What I've been listening to
--Speakerboxx/The Love Below by Outkast
+- Speakerboxx/The Love Below by Outkast